-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 For those looking for cash flow, they offer that as well.
 The typical investments range from $10,000 – $50,000 per transaction.
 That $10,000 number is much more accessible than many of these types of offerings.
 And there are precious few funds that offer investment in farmland with cash flow.

+- Farmland may not sell or sell at a price lower than expected

-You can read our full review here.
+You can read a full review here.

 2. AcreTrader